*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 My DNA Bucket List Places in Ireland and Scotland

-County Mayo, Ireland | For no other reason really than my grandfather’s name is Mayo. *shoulder shrug* County Mayo is known for having the third-highest cliffs in Europe at Croaghaun, Achill Island, and some of the most picturesque landscapes in all of Ireland.
+County Mayo, Ireland | Aside from my ancestors hailing from here, my grandfather’s name is Mayo.
+Such a cool name.
+He was also such a cool guy.
+That’s a fun reason to travel somewhere, right?
+County Mayo is known for having the third-highest cliffs in Europe at Croaghaun, Achill Island, and some of the most picturesque landscapes in all of Ireland.

-England & Northwestern Europe – 15%
+England & Northwestern Europe 9%

 My DNA Bucket List Places in England